Supporting your child with revision and exam preparation

 For students to achieve their goals we know they need as much support as possible both in and out of sixth form.
 We know that parents and carers play a vital role in this and that it can make a real difference to a student’s experience and success.

-To help you support your son/daughter, you will have the opportunity to access our tracking system, Cedar.
+Sharing information with parents and carer is important to us.
+For this reason we ask parents and carers to download the Edulink app.
 You will receive your personal login details to the system, which can be accessed through the website.
-Through Cedar you can check on a student’s
+Through Edulink you can check on your child's

 We also hold a range of information events in relating to progress and progression throughout the academic year.
 These are a great opportunity for you to come in and meet with teachers and staff.
 You will receive further information about these events through the post.